Rules Of The Supreme Court Of The State Of Oklahoma

 RULE 5.
 ANNUAL REPORT

-On or before February 15th of each year, every active member of the Oklahoma Bar Association, who did not attain age 65 before or during the preceding calendar year, shall report in such a form as the MCLEC Shall prescribe concerning his or her completion of accredited legal education during the preceding calendar year or exemption from the requirements of these rules.
-An attorney reporting attainment of age sixty-five (65) need only make one (1) such annual report.
+On or before February 15th of each year, every active and senior member of the Oklahoma Bar Association, shall report in such a form as the MCLEC shall prescribe concerning his or her completion of accredited legal education for the current year or exemption from the requirements of these rules.

 back to top